medmcqa/medmcqa/README.md

 ### Submission checklist:

-1) Make sure your file format is `.csv.`
+1) Make sure your file format is `.csv`
-2) Please check your predictions; the answer index starts with 1, not with 0; all correct options should be in the range of [ 1, 2, 3, 4 ]
+2) Please check your predictions; the answer index starts with 1, not with 0; all correct options should be in the range of `[ 1, 2, 3, 4 ]`
 3) We accept submissions only via the below google form.

 ### Submission Resources